vmicelli/dbbenchmark/README.txt

 They have methods to execute tests, get results, and get info about the test being performed (name and general info).

-The project includes the abstract class BaseTester an implementation of Tester which implement the main logic to perform a specific number of test iterations, collect execution times and statistics.
+The project includes the abstract class BaseTester, an implementation of Tester, which implements the main logic to perform a specific number of test iterations and collects execution times and statistics.

-DbTester extends BaseTester to implement init/finish functions to open/close connection to db.
+The class DbTester extends BaseTester to implement init/finish functions to open/close connection to db.
 DbInsertTester and DbSelectTester extend DbTester to actually execute the statemens.
-Db testers uses implementations of the abstract class DbHelper (PostgreSqlDbHelper and SqlServerDbHelper) to connect to db and execute prepared statements using the PreparedStatement API.
+Db testers use implementations of the abstract class DbHelper (PostgreSqlDbHelper and SqlServerDbHelper) to connect to db and execute prepared statements using the PreparedStatement API.

-The configuration of the application is read from the file configuration.properties (which resides in reside in src/main/resources folder) by the object ConfigurationHelper.
+The configuration of the application is read from the file configuration.properties (which resides in src/main/resources folder) by the object ConfigurationHelper.

-The application also includes a sample test for the class BaseTester.
+The application also includes a sample test (BaseTesterTest) for the class BaseTester.

 NOTE